fischuu/Pipeline-Holoruminant-Meta/docs/02-Installation.md

   tar -xvf 2025.11.25.reads.tar.gz
 ```

-If you have downloaded the resources already into another project, you can share
+If you have downloaded the resources already for another project, you can share
 the resources also to a new project, e.g. by creating a symbolic link

 ```
 cd $PROJECTFOLDER
 ln -s /project/with/existing/resources resources
 ```

+(Of course you can also adjsut the paths to the databases in the config file, if you prefer this option)

 Now we copy the configuration files from the pipeline folder to the project folder,
 to adjust the configurations to the project specifics